21 Things to Stop Doing on Dating Apps in 2021

 Answering the Hinge prompt: “Change my mind about” with “Hinge” or “dating apps”

 Aside from being boring and cliche, this also reinforces very dated attitudes toward dating apps.
 It’s not 2013.
 There’s nothing shameful or weird about dating apps.
 Also not shameful or weird?
 Not using dating apps!
 So if you don’t like them, don’t use them!
-No one’s holding a gun to your head and forcing you to make a Hinge profile.
+Yes, there are fewer offline dating options in 2021, but no one’s holding a gun to your head and forcing you to make a Hinge profile.
 If you really don’t want to use dating apps, a much easier way to convey that than complaining about it in your dating app profile would be to simply not make a dating app profile in the first place!
 Problem solved.

 The bigger issue at hand here is that if you’re over the age of 20 and Snapchat is still your primary form of communication, you shouldn’t be allowed to date at all.
 If Snapchat is the first place you want to take our conversation when we’re ready to move off the app, I assume you are either: 1.
 A teen 2.
 Looking for nudes or 3.
 Married.
 Yes, I understand that some people aren’t comfortable exchanging phone numbers with a stranger they met on the internet.
 Totally reasonable!
 Might I suggest using another secure messaging app, such as WhatsApp (might still think you’re married but really that’s none of my business), or perhaps just continuing to chat on the dating app, which has a chat feature for this very reason.
 Which brings us to…